joaopalmeiro/reading-notes/data-visualization/README.md

 **Quotes, notes, and takeaways**:

 - "Computational notebook" is a broader term for Jupyter or Observable, for example, notebooks.
+- [This repo](https://github.com/jupyter-widgets/widget-cookiecutter) contains a cookiecutter template that shows what is (minimally) necessary to create a Jupyter widget.

+---

 ## Talks